4th Year Ortho Clerkship Electives and Acting Interns

 be directed to the University of Colorado School of Medicine Student Life Registrar.

-The CUSOM Academic Year 2023-2024 VSLO Catalog is open.
-Students can begin applying for electives but departments will not start reviewing until March 1, 2023.
-Departments review applications and will begin making rolling offers within VSLO for rotations beginning on April 24, 2023.
+The CUSOM Academic Year 2024-2025 VSLO Catalog will open on March 1, 2024.
+Departments review applications and will begin making rolling offers within VSLO for rotations beginning on April 1, 2024.

 Our fourth-year student program is open to students from over 130 LCME-accredited medical schools across the U.S. Similar to most medical schools, we utilize the Visiting Student Application Service Visiting Student Application Service (VSAS), an online application system created by the AAMC for senior "away" electives.
 Please verify with your institution if they use this service.
 To enroll in a rotation with our program, you must submit a request through VSLO.
 It's essential to note that